-It is of note that some patients request that they be given the "lowest possible dose" of HRT a reflection of a perception that somehow HRT is unwise, dangerous, unnatural or all of the above.
+It is of note that some patients request the “lowest possible dose” of HRT a reflection of a perception that somehow HRT is unwise, dangerous, unnatural or all of the above.
 This is contradicted by the weight of medical research which suggests HRT increases longevity and enhances quality of life.
 Ideally, HRT should be given in a dose appropriate for each specific individual as everyone differs in their needs and capacity to absorb and metabolize hormones.
 Ideally, this would be in an amount sufficient to fully accomplish its beneficial effect.

 The hormones replaced in menopausal women include:

 The ovarian hormone responsible for the development and maintenance of what we refer to as secondary sexual characteristics.

 The ovarian hormone responsible for protecting the uterine lining from being overly stimulated by estrogen.
 Estrogen given alone (unopposed) when the uterus is present can result in the development of abnormal changes of the endometrium (uterine lining) including cancer.
 The addition of adequate amounts of progesterone to a program of HRT prevents this from occurring.
 Progesterone is not usually given following a hysterectomy as there is no uterine lining present to protect.
 Unfortunately, although necessary progesterone causes “PMS” like symptoms in approximately 30-40% of patients.
 This is mild in the majority of patients but can be severe in a small percentage.

 The ovarian hormone responsible for sex drive, energy, muscle mass and assertiveness.
 Thought by many to be exclusively a male hormone it has important functions in women.
 Along with the other ovarian hormones, it is markedly diminished following ovarian removal or injury and consideration should be given to appropriate replacement.